Stephen Hudson: Life and career

 In the early 1920s Schiff was in touch with major modernist figures, and a patron of Wyndham Lewis's The Tyro.
 Lewis "repaid" the support by satirising Schiff as Lionel Kein in The Apes of God (1930).
 Schiff also introduced John Middleton Murry to Joyce; though Joyce later gave the impression that Katherine Mansfield, Murry's wife, showed more understanding of Joyce's Ulysses.
 He and Violet also befriended T. S. Eliot and his wife, Vivienne, and Frederick Delius.
 Earlier, in 1918, Schiff had helped finance Osbert Sitwell's periodical Art and Letters.
-Later the Schiffs knew Edwin Muir and Wilma.
+Later the Schiffs knew Edwin Muir and Willa.
 Schiff kept up a long correspondence with Aldous Huxley, which has been published.

 Using his customary pen name, Stephen Hudson, Schiff translated the twelfth volume of Proust, "Time Regained", completing the Scott-Moncrieff version; while Scott-Moncrieff's translation of Sodome et Gomorrhe had previously been dedicated by the translator (obliquely) to him and Violet.
 Céleste, a story of Schiff's, was published in The Criterion in 1924.
 In it Proust appears as the character Richard Kurt.
 Proust reciprocated by helping Hudson's novels achieve French translation.

 In 1934 Schiff and his wife settled in Dorking in south east England.
 Their house was hit by a stray German bomb in August 1944, the shock of which may have contributed to Schiff's death from heart failure two months later, at the age of 75.
 Austrian writer and novelist Hermann Broch (1886-1951), who fled Austria to Britain and United States in 1938, then dedicated to the memory of Hudson his masterpiece "The Death of Virgil", first published in 1945.
 His wife Violet survived him, living until 1962.